GridBotLab

 Funding can turn net results negative

-Use CoinGecko top 100 market cap data mapped to public Binance USD-M futures markets to compare volatility, funding pressure, liquidity, trend risk, and educational grid suitability.
+Use public Binance USD-M futures data, cached scanner snapshots and market directories to compare volatility, funding pressure, liquidity, relative volume, breakouts and educational grid suitability.

 Top 100 Crypto Futures Scanner